Within the scope of my research activities I am currently offering the

 layout of the Einstein Telescope highlights the complexity of

 such systems.
-We will use digital signal processing schemes to
+We will investigate interferometers with new digital signal processing schemes to

 study the feasibility of such systems and to optimise their

 performance.
 This project includes experimental work in the laboratory

 on prototype interferometers as well as theoretical investigations